-Confidential information/trade secrets
+Confidential information and trade secrets

 Trade secrets are part of the broader concept of confidential information which is protected by the courts.
-The term "trade secrets" refers broadly to information which is of commercial value to the holder of the information and is known only by the holder or others to whom the holder has disclosed the information subject to an obligation of confidentiality.
+The term "trade secret" refers broadly to information which is of commercial value to the holder of the information and which, if disclosed to a competitor, would be liable to cause real or significant harm to the owner of the secret and is known only by the holder or others to whom the holder has disclosed the information subject to an obligation of confidentiality.
 Customer lists, marketing techniques, software, know-how, product specifications and manufacturing processes can all be trade secrets.